 Adm.
 Ray joined other active and retired general officers, undersecretaries, members of the Senior Executive Service and senior enlisted leaders at the Angels of the Battlefield Awards Gala at The Ritz-Carlton Pentagon City in Arlington, Va.

-and CEO of Military Child Education Coalition were presented with the Armed Services YMCA Angel of Honor award.
+Also honored: Bonnie Carroll, Founder and President of Tragedy Assistance Program for Survivors (TAPS); and Dr. Mary Keller, retired and former President and CEO of Military Child Education Coalition were presented with the Armed Services YMCA Angel of Honor award.
 This award is given to an individual or organization demonstrating distinguished and extraordinary advancement of the Armed Services YMCA mission.
 Both of these incredible women in different ways have extended and propelled of our mission. "

 Carroll spoke of supporting the military family.
 “Together we will stand strong.
 We will be there for those that need us.”